 - 6.2.14 The Operating Company shall carry out Winter Service "snow desk" exercises prior to 1 November in each Winter Service Period.
-Such exercises shall be based on scenarios provided by the Director and shall serve to test the effectiveness of the Operating Company's proposed Winter Service Contract Personnel. - 6.2.15 During the Winter Service Period, the Operating Company shall report the known effects and impacts of adverse weather conditions to Traffic Scotland.
-The Operating Company shall liaise closely with; - (a) Transport Scotland, - (b) Police Scotland, - (c) the Traffic Scotland Operations and Infrastructure Services Contractor and Traffic Scotland Systems Contractor, - (d) adjacent local road and road authorities, - (e) adjacent Trunk Road operators, and - (f) Network Rail to monitor adverse winter weather and travelling conditions and ensure that the Winter Service Plan for provision of Winter Service at boundary interfaces is implemented.
+Such exercises shall be based on scenarios approved by the Director and shall serve to test the effectiveness of the Operating Company's proposed Winter Service Contract Personnel, resources, procedures, communications and management systems. - 6.2.15 During the Winter Service Period, the Operating Company shall report the known effects and impacts of adverse weather conditions to Traffic Scotland.
+The Operating Company shall liaise closely with; - (a) Transport Scotland, - (b) Police Scotland, - (c) The Traffic Scotland Operations and Infrastructure Services Contractor and Traffic Scotland Systems Contractor, - (d) Adjacent local road and road authorities, - (e) Adjacent Trunk Road operators, and - (f) Network Rail, to monitor adverse winter weather and travelling conditions and ensure that the Winter Service Plan for provision of Winter Service at boundary interfaces is implemented.
 The Operating Company shall submit reports on the condition of the Trunk Roads of the Units every hour to Traffic Scotland during periods of Severe Weather forecasted by the United Kingdom Met Office.